RoboJackets/robocup-training/src/2018/README.md

 Teaching things:
 * If someone understands things, ask them to help people around them.
+* Ask people if they have questions, even if it's unprompted.

 ## Meetings

 Because we have 6 meetings, we have to be very economical with our lessons.
 I would prefer to have very basic lessons that new members understand 100% than have harder lessons that they understand 50%.

 ### Training Meeting 1: Installation and Getting Started
 The goal of this meeting is for installation, github, and getting to know us.
-If there's a way to speed up this process, I would love to, but it seems as if it always takes the whole time.
+I would love to speed up this process, but it seems as if it always takes the whole time.

 The only positive outcome that I can see is how we establish culture in this time period.
 This is our introduction, and be friendly meeting.